-The following history was generously written by Charles Buck ’69 and Robert Birge ’68 for inclusion in The Twentieth Century Project, the most complete compilation of Whiffenpoof history available, by Richard “Dog” Gould ’68.
-Visit www.thetwentiethcenturyproject.com to purchase the two-volume set.
+The following history was written by Charles Buck ’69 and Robert Birge ’68 for inclusion in The Twentieth Century Project. a two-volume bookset authored by Richard “Dog” Gould ’68.
+Volume II * Whiffenpoofs – Twentieth Century * presents the most complete compilation of Whiffenpoof history available.

 The Reverend James Merriam Howard wrote his ‘authentic’ history of the founding of the Whiffenpoofs for the 50th Whiffenpoof anniversary to set the record straight about how the Whiffenpoofs began and how The Whiffenpoof Song was created.
 Howard’s recollections are more than just a factual account.
 He created a genuinely intimate and detailed portrait of day-to-day life at Yale that might otherwise have been unavailable to us.
 In fact, his brief history gives us perspective on and insight into the 1907-10 period that we have yet to find for any later period up to World War II.